On Recurrent Neural Networks for learning-based control: recent results and ideas for future developments: Towards safe and interpretable RNN for dynamical systems modeling

 where the state variables are fully measured, and $t$ is the continuous time index.
 By discretizing this system with sampling time $\tau$ and any explicit method, such as Forward Euler or Explicit Runge-Kutta, the resulting model is

 Based on this model, a FFNN can thus be trained to describe the state increment $\varphi_d(x_k,u_k)$, leading to a strategy closely resembling the popular ResNet \cite{he2016deep} and ODE-NN \cite{chen2018neural} architectures.
 An example of application of this approach is \cite{pozzoli2020tustin}, where it has been applied to model a fourth order mechanical system, with states being the measured angles and the estimated angular speeds.
+A similar strategy can also be adopted when a first-principle (yet not sufficiently accurate) model of the system, denoted as $\bar{\varphi}_d(x_k, u_k)$, is available.
+In this case, one can use a NN to learn the model residual \cite{wu2020process}, i.e. the function $\Delta \varphi_d(x_k, u_k)$ such that